Jonathan-Alexander/DATA515-RottenTomatoesAnalysis/examples/how_to_run_pipeline.md

       * any_win_data.csv
       * best_picture_data.csv

-## Step 7: Initialize Jupyter Notebook(s)
+## Step 7: Initialize Jupyter Notebook
 * q1_modeling.ipynb - Historically, how well have rotten tomatoes critic scores correlated with “Best movie” Oscar wins?
-    * $ jupyter notebook q1_modeling.ipynb
 * q2_modeling.ipynb - Historically, are rotten tomatoes ratings good predictors of wins in any category at the Oscars?
-    * $ jupyter notebook q2_modeling.ipynb
+* $ jupyter notebook
-* RESULT: opens jupyter notebook on local machine to be rerun or modified
+* RESULT: opens jupyter notebook locally

 ## Step 8: Run Code
 * Once the notebook of interest is open, run all cells to obtain updated model